RayFromUiS/deep_leaning_coursera-cv-/README.md

 4. Convolutional Neural Networks
 5. Sequence Models
 Flowing will be notes and erros which i made and correct through corresponding courses
-## Neutral networks and deep learning
+## Course1,Neutral networks and deep learning

-## Improving Deep Neural Networks
+## Course2,Improving Deep Neural Networks
 Three weeks needed to cover this course, initialization,gradient checking, and regulization are covered in the first week.
 Then week two introduce optimization function, followed with thrid week of tensorflow tutorial for a multi-class assignment.